dianasaur323/docs/v2.0/performance-tuning.md

     --execute="SET CLUSTER SETTING enterprise.license = '<your license>';"
     ~~~

-3. Define partitions for the `users` table:
+3. Define partitions for all tables and their secondary indexes.

+    Start with the `users` table:

     {% include copy-clipboard.html %}
     ~~~ shell